QuickBase allows you to create custom reports in a variety of formats for your application. Common reporting needs include:

 Summary reports help you make sense of data from a large number of records in a table.
 You can sort and group summary reports to specify which records should appear first, how all records should be ordered, and whether like records should be grouped together.

 If you have multi-dimensional data to display, you can group by more than one field using a summary report with crosstabs (short for cross tabulation).
 Summary Crosstab reports are much more flexible in terms of table design because they let you group records in rows or columns.
 This approach gives you added power—literally another dimension in which to display information.
 Read more about summary reports for a good example of when to use summary and summary crosstab reports, and how to create them.

 Note that while summary and table reports calculate totals and averages for you, these values do not actually exist in fields within QuickBase.
 If you export the report data, the total/average data is not exported.
 You also cannot use this report-calculated summary data in formulas.
 Data must exist in a field to be exported and used in formulas.
 You can create summary fields in the master table to store total, average, and other summary data from related detail records.
 You can include the summary fields when you run reports on a master table, and if you export the report the summary field data is exported.
-You also can pass the value of the summary fields down to the detail table using a lookup field if you want to use the data in detail table formulas, include it in detail tables reports, or export it from the detail table.
+You also can pass the value of the summary fields down to the details table using a lookup field if you want to use the data in details table formulas, include it in details table reports, or export it from the details table.

 Are you managing a project and want to see all tasks that will complete each day, week, month, or quarter?
 Or perhaps you are managing sales and want to see what payments are due per month.
 QuickBase allows you to group summary reports by different increments of time (days, weeks, months, quarters, fiscal quarters, years, fiscal years, and even decades).